Justice & Legal — Veterans Collaborative

 Concierges are certified financial planners and paralegals who can provide guidance and education on routine issues and make referrals for the services outlined above.
 The Concierge handles the details of each inquiry, providing guidance and support throughout the process, as well as referrals and appointments with a national network of attorneys.

-Covid-19 Legal Aid Resource Tracker
+Shared Resource Tracker